oliver32767/cork/readme.md

 @route('/user/<username>')
 def get_user_details(username):
-    # storing a global seed in the state dictionary is useful, because you can adjust this setting at runtime via the /~cork api.
+    # storing a global seed in the state dictionary is useful,
+    # because you can adjust this setting at runtime via the /~cork api.

-    # forst we construct a unique seed based on the global seed (in this case an Integer) and the specified username.
+    # forst we construct a unique seed based on the global seed (in this case an Integer)
+    # and the specified username.
-    # it's important to take the username in to consideration because otherwise the seed would always be the same;
+    # it's important to take the username in to consideration because otherwise
-    # as a consequence, each generated user would be the same.
+    # the seed would always be the same; as a consequence, each generated user would be the same.

-    prnd = Pseudorandom(username, state.seed) # the default constructor will generate a seed based on an arbitrary number of arguments.
+    prnd = Pseudorandom(username, state.seed)

     # Pseudorandom.random_line() reads a random line from the specified text file
     full_name = prnd.random_line("/fake_data/first_names.txt") + ' ' +
                 prnd.random_line("fake_data/last_names.txt")

     # random_string() returns a randomly generated string based on the supplied pattern
-    # The charachter '#' is replaced by a random digit 0-9, '$' yields a random uppercase letter A-Z, and '*' is replaced by a random letter OR digit)
+    # The charachter '#' is replaced by a random digit 0-9, '$' yields a random uppercase letter A-Z,
+    # and '*' is replaced by a random letter OR digit)
     phone_number = prnd.random_string("(###)-###-####")

     # random_element() returns a random element from the supplied list